 Q. What makes Manuka honey unique, or where does it come from?

-A. Manuka honey is produced when bees collect the nectar of the flowering Manuka tree, which is native to, and only grows in New Zealand.
+A. Manuka honey is produced when bees collect the nectar of the flowering Manuka tree, which is native to, and mainly grows in New Zealand.

 Q. What does a Manuka tree look like, how big does it get?